Police: At least 2 shooters kill 6, wound 12 in Sacramento - NewsBreak

 Three men and three women were killed, Police Chief Kathy Lester said.
 Their bodies remained on the pavement hours after the gunfire erupted around 2 a.m.
 Police sought clues from a crime scene that stretched across multiple city blocks as they searched for the shooters.

 At least four of the wounded were hospitalized with life-threatening injuries.
-Authorities have not offered a possible motive and have so far identified only one victim, 38-year-old Sergio Harris, without providing a cause of death.
+Authorities have not identified any of the victims or offered a possible motive.

-His sister Kay Harris, 32, told The Associated Press just hours after the shooting that she had been asleep when a family member called to say they thought her brother had been killed.
-She said she thought Sergio Harris had been at the London nightclub, which is near the shooting.

-“We just want to know what happened to him,” she said early Sunday.
-“Not knowing anything is just hard to face.”

 Investigators pored through hundreds of pieces of evidence — much of it documented on the streets with blue and yellow markers — as officials begged the public to come forward with tips and videos that could help find the suspects.